 Grooming Your Puppy

 It’s important to get your dog used to the grooming process at an early age.
-Whether you have a little puppy who will remain a small to medium adult dog, or a puppy who is going to grow into a large companion, the sooner you get him used to being touched and handled, the more comfortable he’ll be in a dog grooming salon.
+Whether you have a little puppy who will remain a small to medium adult dog, or a puppy who is going to grow into a large companion, the sooner you get him used to being touched and handled, the more comfortable he’ll be with a professional dog groomer

 The first few grooming experiences can be trying for our pets.
 Before taking your puppy to the groomer’s, there are a couple of things you can do to help make it as easy on your puppy as possible.

 How to Prepare Your Puppy for Grooming